 - The rooms can get quite full during weekends. so is best to book early

 - Check-in area is the dive center itself

 - Choose rooms on the upper floor for a quiet time

 6. Sun Beach Resort

-Sun Beach Resort is just 2 minutes away from the Kampung Getung jetty and is literally the first hotel you see when you land on the jetty with swimming and fishing facilities.
+Sun Beach Resort with swimming and fishing facilities is just 2 minutes away from the Kampung Genting Jetty, literally the hotel you see when you land on the jetty!

 Also read: 15 Best Beach Resort in Johor